idrakimuhamad/open-connect-auto-login-script/README.md

-# anyconnect-auto-login-script
+# Auto VPN connection with OpenConnect

-A script to automate (semi-automate) the login process to Cisco AnyConnect Mobility Client.
+A script to automate (semi-automate) the login process through OpenConnect

-## Before started
+## Getting started

 You are going to need below items before you can proceed:

+* Install `openconnect` using brew.
+If you don't have brew, install it first.
 * the `.stid` file.
 Usually you get this file from your VPN administrator
 * `stoken` must be installed first. install using brew.
 If you don't have brew, install it first
 * validate that you do have VPN client installed